 A Youth Job Skills Program Is Building Futures in Bangladesh

-In 2017, hundreds of thousands of desperate and terrorized ethnic minority Rohingya Muslims — more than half of them children — flooded out of Myanmar into southern Bangladesh, bringing with them accounts of the unspeakable violence and brutality that had forced them to flee.
-Today, almost a million Rohingya refugees are living in camps and settlements in Cox's Bazar district near the Myanmar border.
+Hundreds of thousands of desperate and terrorized ethnic minority Rohingya Muslims — more than half of them children — flooded out of Myanmar's Rakhine state into southern Bangladesh in 2017, bringing with them accounts of the unspeakable violence and brutality that had forced them to flee.
+Today, almost a million Rohingya refugees are living in camps and settlements in Cox's Bazar, Bangladesh.
 Daily life is dominated by the search for food and water, and coping with difficult, sometimes dangerous living conditions.

 Older children and adolescents who are deprived of opportunities to learn or make a living are at real risk of becoming a "lost generation" vulnerable to exploitation and trafficking.
 Girls and women without education or job skills are at particular risk of sexual and other gender-based violence, including being forced into early marriage.

 "The obligation we have as a global society is immense: to give children and young people the world has defined as 'stateless' the education and skills they need to build decent lives for themselves," said UNICEF Executive Director Henrietta H. Fore (above, center).